-Atom refreshes its ICAAP document on an annual basis, which includes a three-year forecast of the Bank's capital position.
-The ICAAP document is used to inform the Bank's future capital strategy and is submitted to the PRA following Board scrutiny and approval.
+Atom refreshes its ICAAP document on an annual basis, which includes a three-year forecast of the Group's capital position under baseline and a variety of stressed scenarios.
+The ICAAP document is used to inform the future capital strategy and is submitted to the PRA following Board scrutiny and approval.

-It assesses the Bank's Pillar 1 requirements using the Standardised/ Basic Indicator approaches and determines additional Pillar 2A capital to be held for those risks not captured or not fully captured by Pillar 1 capital.
-The Bank also holds Pillar 2B capital based on wind-down costs and the regulatory defined capital conservation buffer and countercyclical buffer.
+It assesses the Bank's Pillar 1 requirements using the Standardised/ Basic Indicator approaches and proposes additional Pillar 2A capital to be held for those risks not captured or not fully captured by Pillar 1 capital.
+The Group also holds Pillar 2B capital based on the PRA's guidance, considering wind-down costs and the regulatory defined capital conservation buffer and countercyclical buffer.

-A series of severe but plausible stresses that might arise during the three-year horizon of the business plan is also run to assess the resilience of the capital position.
+A series of severe but plausible stresses that might arise during the three-year horizon of the business plan to assess the resilience of the capital position is run as part of the ICAAP.
 The stress testing affects both capital resources and capital requirements as a consequence of changes in risk profile.
 Periodic shorter-term forecasts are also undertaken to understand and respond to variations in actual performance against plan.